Psychology- Master of Arts, Doctor of Philosophy

 Department of Psychology

 100 Psychology Building, 513-529-7224

 For information on school psychology, see the educational psychology section.

+The M.A. and Ph.D. are offered in the areas of clinical psychology; social psychology; and brain, cognitive, and developmental science (BCD).
 You may enter the program fall semester only; apply by December 1 for the programs in clinical psychology and social psychology and January 1 for the program in brain, cognitive, and developmental science.
-Minimum requirements include at least one course in mathematics, one in statistics, and one laboratory course in psychology; a 3.00 grade point average (4.00 scale) in the last two undergraduate years; three letters of recommendation; and acceptable scores on the aptitude test of the Graduate Record Examination (GRE).
+Minimum requirements include at least one course in mathematics, one in statistics, and one laboratory course in psychology; three letters of recommendation; and acceptable scores on the Graduate Record Examination (GRE).

 Requirements: Master of Arts

 The master's degree, offered only as a requirement toward the Ph.D., requires a minimum of 30 semester hours, including 24 semester hours of course work and research plus six hours of thesis.
+A thesis and oral examination are required.
 Requirements include the following:

 |PSY 601||Statistics and Methods I||3|